www.scottishpolicemedals.co.uk

 SOCIETY FOR THE PROTECTION OF LIFE FROM FIRE (SPLF) MEDALS:

-My main interest is Scottish Police medals but, I recently the bought this SPLF medal and a Police Long Service and Good Conduct (LS & GC) Medal to a Metropolitan Police (MP) officer.
-Whilst not having the cachet of ‘Medals for Gallantry’, I hoped it would be an interesting research project with the main sources being local and national newspapers, SPLF archives and MP records.
+My main interest is Scottish Police medals, although I am also interested in Metropolitan Police medals for Gallantry.
+Whilst not having the cachet of ‘Medals for Gallantry’, I hoped this group would be an interesting research project with the main sources being local and national newspapers, SPLF archives and MP records.
 I quickly found this to be the case.

 The naming on PC Boosey's LS & GC medal.